Skip to content

 Set a Budget and Monitor Your Money

+A budget is one of the simplest and most effective ways to regain control of your money.
 Whether you’re a budgeting novice or a pro, there are steps you can take to give you more control over your money.
-For example, you might consider enrolling in autopay for bills, setting up automatic transfers from your checking to your savings account every payday, and/or using an online money management tool like Mint or You Need a Budget.
-You can also trim your spending through simple hacks like unsubscribing from marketing emails, waiting until items go on sale before you buy them, and replacing costly expenses (e.g. gym memberships, cafe coffee, dining out) with cheaper alternatives (e.g. working out at home or in free public places, making coffee in your kitchen, and cooking at home more.)
+You can also trim your spending through simple hacks like unsubscribing from marketing emails, waiting until items go on sale before you buy them, and replacing costly expenses (e.g. gym memberships, cafe coffee, dining out) with cheaper alternatives like working out at home and eating fewer meals out.

 Build an Emergency Fund

+Much of the stress related to money comes from fearing unexpected expenses, such as healthcare bills or extensive car repairs, that can upend your financial life.
 An emergency fund can help pay for financial surprises when they come up.
 You can start building yours by setting money aside from every paycheck.
 If you’re trying to pay off debt, save $1,000 in your fund and then focus on paying off debt; otherwise, make it a goal to save between three- and six-months’ worth of living expenses.

 When to Seek Help

 If financial worries are taking over your life and making you feel powerless, there’s no shame in getting professional help.
-According to the Association for Behavioral and Cognitive Therapies, you should consider talking to a licensed mental health worker if you experience these symptoms:24
+According to the Association for Behavioral and Cognitive Therapies, you should consider talking to a licensed mental health worker if you experience these symptoms:

-● Loss of enjoyment in activities you used to love
+• Loss of enjoyment in activities you used to love

-● Feelings of worthlessness, guilt, and/or hopelessness
+• Feelings of worthlessness, guilt, and/or hopelessness

-● Obsessive worrying about things you can’t control
+• Obsessive worrying about things you can’t control

-● Thoughts of death and/or of hurting yourself or someone else
+• Thoughts of death and/or of hurting yourself or someone else

 The Bottom Line